zealdocs/zeal/README.md

 ## How to use

-After installing Zeal, you need to download docsets.
-Go to *Tools->Docsets*, select the ones you want, and click the *Download* button.
+After installing Zeal, go to *Tools->Docsets*, select the ones you want, and click the *Download* button.

 ## How to compile